Gen Z Maximalism Replaces Quiet Luxury in 2026

 Minimalist packaging showcases a ribbed beige garment neatly folded inside a cardboard box.Photo by Ron Lach on Pexels

 It was actively voted off the moodboard.
-Online searches for quiet luxury spiked 1,230% in April 2023 but peaked by June of that year and have been falling ever since [Accio].
+The quiet luxury wave that dominated 2023 has lost its grip, and the look has started to fade from feeds.
 The curated silhouettes and oat-milk palettes that once signaled taste now read as a uniform people are eager to retire.

 Part of the rejection is generational.
 Gen Z now accounts for over 25% of total global fashion spending [DC Fashion Week].
 When status no longer comes from a logo-free $4,000 blazer, the next move is obvious: dress like you have a story, not a portfolio.